-It is advisable to have a few content marketing statistics to bring back to the office with you.
-When you need to prove something to yourself or higher-ups, numbers are often the best way to get your point across.
+It is advisable to have a few content marketing statistics back in the office with you.
+Numbers are often the best way to get your point across when you need to prove something to yourself or higher-ups.

 “15-40 characters [subject line] has the highest CTRs in SERPs” – Ian ClearyA heading with 15 - 40 characters has the highest CTRs in SERPs @IanCleary Click To Tweet

 “42% of Americans say brands are less truthful now than 20 years ago.” – Margaret Magnarelli42% of Americans say brands are less truthful now than 20 years ago. @mmagnarelli Click To Tweet

 “73% of us are producing more content than last year.” – Ann Handley73% of us are producing more content than last year. @annhandley Click To Tweet